 The only disadvantage to using the Dutch bucket system is that it can take up a lot of space as the system grows, so if you are growing indoors, you could very quickly run out of space.

-- Black Dutch Bato Bucket with Siphon elbows
+- Beige Dutch Bato Bucket with Siphon elbows (Black Buckets are temporarily unavailable)

 - Perfect for hydroponics, aquaponics, tomatoes, eggplant, peppers and larger plants